dammiian/dammiian/README.md

 <p align="center">⠀/•᷅‎‎•᷄\੭ ⋮⋮ 𝙡𝙖𝙨𝙩, 𝙗𝙪𝙩 𝙣𝙤𝙩 𝙡𝙚𝙖𝙨𝙩.
 <p align="center">⠀i love Jon x Damian, if we totally ignore the horrid idea of aging up Jon. i usually accept every
 <p align="center">⠀friend request on discord, and use it to roleplay extendedly━and i keep romantic rp as just fictional.
-<p align="center">⠀by the way, i do not feel comfortable at all hanging out with minors or roleplaying with them; i don’t mind
+<p align="center">⠀by the way, i do not feel comfortable at all hanging out with -15 or roleplaying with them; i don’t mind
 <p align="center">⠀any friendly interaction, though. the dnd status is just to avoid spam notis, i am "disturbable"!
 ⠀
 ⠀⠀